 I have 51 remaining weeks to maintain my sanity and I thank the urban deer phenomenon that has fueled the makings of so many urban hunters like myself.
 If you find yourself surrounded by backyards and mown lawns, but cannot see the beauty around you, you’re doing something wrong.

 Mother Nature bangs at our backdoors and presses against our yards, reminding us that she cannot be paved or bulldozed away.
 That comforts me; it should comfort you, too.
 She will adapt and fight back and, I am sure, someday take back her grounds.
 She lives around the backyards we struggle to maintain in the inevitable cycle of death and reclamation.

-You can find nature everywhere- she even pops up through the cracks of city streets.
-Although I wish I could find myself further from the suburbs of North America, I am happy in my urban hunter sanctuary.
-I am grateful to witness how Whitetail deer have so cleverly adapted to a changing landscape in the backyards of their greatest predator and humbled to be a part of that circle of life.
+You can find nature everywhere, even in the cracks of city streets.
+Of course, I wish I could find myself further from the suburban sprawls of North America.
+I am happy regardless in my urban hunter sanctuary.
+We hunters here have gotten to witness how Whitetail deer have cleverly adapted to the hostile landscape of their greatest predator’s stomping grounds.
+It humbles me to be a part of that circle of life.

 As I get older, I hope to make some of my childhood dreams a reality.
 Until then, I feel lucky to have been born into the suburban deer phenomenon.
 That is why I am an urban hunter.
 Ignore the naysayers: go find the adventure creeping into your backyard.